Table of Contents

 Make sure the training system you're using encourages airflow.
 Sulphur or a copper-based fungicide can also be used.

-The leaves of your plants will resemble skeletons or lace as a result of these bugs.
+The leaves of your plants will resemble skeletons or lace due to these bugs.
 They can completely decompose leaves in a few days.

-Flowers and buds are also destroyed by Japanese beetles.
+Japanese beetles also destroy flowers and buds.
 The larvae are cream-white grubs that reside in the earth, while the adults are a metallic green-bronze tint.

 You can take them out by hand and place them in a bowl of soapy water.
-Neem oil can be used to control population without damaging the plants or the fruits that grow on them.
+Neem oil can control the population without damaging the plants or the fruits that grow on them.

 If Japanese beetles have been a problem in the past, try utilizing floating row covers to protect your grapevines the following year.